marcjulian/pyoram/README.md

 ## Acknowledgements

-The project is the main task of my internship at SIIT in the study programm Business Information Systems (Bachelor of Science).
+The project is the main task of my internship at SIIT in the study program Business Information Systems (Bachelor of Science).
-Prof. Dr. Steve Gordon is the advisor, who helps defining the requirements for the project and assits me with any further questions.
+Prof. Dr. Steve Gordon is the advisor, who helps defining the requirements for the project and assists me with any further questions.

 ## Copyright and license